 The Saint Louis University Medical Scholars Program offers an exclusive opportunity for first-time freshmen to gain conditional early acceptance to the SLU School of Medicine.

 The program provides early application privileges but does not guarantee acceptance to the School of Medicine; however, participation in this program and its challenging nature greatly increase students' likelihood of matriculation to medical school.
-Regardless of admission status, all scholars are required to take the Medical College Admission Test (MCAT) and are expected to perform to the best of their ability.
+Regardless of admission status, all scholars are required to take the Medical College Admission Test (MCAT).

 The Application Process

-The following materials must be submitted as part of the Medical Scholars Program Application:
+Eligible applicants must have an outstanding academic record with only As and Bs in math and science courses.
+The following materials must be submitted as part of the Medical Scholars Program application:

 |Required Applicant Materials|